 According to Transparency International, corruption is a leading driver of illegal logging, facilitating illicit activities and weakening law enforcement efforts to combat them.
 In 2016, Interpol conducted a thirteen-country survey which found an average of 250 cases of corruption in each country related to the forestry sector between 2009 and 2014 and estimated the global cost of corruption in the forestry sector at $29 billion.

-- obtain permits, land concessions
+- obtain permits or land concessions

-- obtain fraudulent certifications and export permits
+- obtain fraudulent certifications or export permits

 - convince officials to turn a blind eye to evidence or to avoid prosecution

 - convince financial institutions to launder money or ignore evidence of bribes

 High Risk Points for Corruption

 Corruption can be found at every stage of the supply chain, including access and permitting, hiring, transport, processing, export and trade, governance, and the process of hiding the proceeds.
 Certain points face a particularly high risk for bribery.

 Interpol has identified the harvest period as the most common point for bribery, comprising 50% of identified cases.
 Here, government forest officials are the most common recipients of bribes, and the harvest is the most common point of bribery.
 The harvest point is a particular risk because timber harvesting takes place in remote regions that are difficult to monitor.
 Additionally, forestry officials are often poorly paid and vulnerable to bribes.
 Once timber is illegally harvested, it becomes more difficult to detect whether the timber was logged legally or illegally.
 Permitting and documentation processes are also ripe for corruption.
 A lack of transparency in the permitting process, combined with significant revenue and discretionary power also create vulnerabilities for corruption.
 Public officials can take advantage of these factors to amass power or accrue funds through the strategic allocation of permits or the solicitation of bribes.